top of page

 Claude has no meeting recording capability.
 If you want Claude to help with a meeting, you need to record audio separately, transcribe it with a different tool, paste the text into the chat window, and then ask questions.
 Claude can do useful things with that text once it is in the window, but every step before that is manual and happens outside the tool.

-remio handles the full pipeline locally as a business-aware AI agent.
-It records the meeting audio on-device, transcribes it automatically, extracts action items, and stores the transcript in your business context.
-Future queries can reference past meetings by topic, participant name, or date — and because remio already knows your business, the answers are automatically relevant.
-If you have ten meetings about the same product decision over three months, remio can surface the thread across all of them in a single question, without you having to re-upload or re-explain anything.
+remio handles the meeting-to-context pipeline.
+It records meeting audio on-device, transcribes it, extracts action items, and stores the transcript in your personal work context.
+Future queries can reference past meetings by topic, participant name, or date.
+If you have ten meetings about the same product decision over three months, remio can surface the thread across all of them in a single question.

 For anyone whose work revolves around meetings, this is not a marginal difference.
 The manual path through Claude is functional but adds friction at every step; remio removes the friction by design.